Maumelle High School: Academics

 Maumelle maintains a cadre of career teaching professionals with several educators qualified as National Board Certified Teachers.
 College preparatory offerings include standard and Advanced Placement classes with opportunities for college credit and concurrent credit for college courses.

 Fine Arts

 Students may participate in various musical and performing arts including: band (e.g., concert band, jazz band), choir (e.g., a cappella, barbershop quartet, beautyshop quartet) and theater (e.g., competitive speech, drama, stagecraft).

 Extracurricular activities

 The Maumelle High School mascot is the Hornet with the school colors of scarlet and black.

 Athletics

-For the 2012–2014 seasons, the Maumelle Hornets and Lady Hornets will participate in the 4A Region 4 Conference.
+For the 2022–2024 seasons, the Hornets will participate in the 5A Central Conference.
 Competition is primarily sanctioned by the Arkansas Activities Association with student-athletes sporting the scarlet and black and competing in baseball, basketball (boys/girls), competitive cheer, competitive dance, football, golf (boys/girls), soccer (boys/girls), softball, tennis (boys/girls), track and field (boys/girls), volleyball and wrestling.